naomis-archive/discord-integrations/README.md

 ## Live Version

 These integrations can be viewed in my [Discord Server](https://chat.nhcarrigan.com).
+Want to [run it yourself?](https://docs.nhcarrigan.com/#/discord-integrations/usage)

 ## Integrations